For mattresses and bed frames see my post on mattresses and bedding.

-For someone wanting to avoid both latex and polyurethane, and still looking for something affordable, this could be an option.
+For someone wanting to avoid both latex and polyurethane, and still looking for something affordable, this could be a good option.

-Made in American, order in-store in Seattle, limited shipping outside of Seattle.
+Made in America, order in-store in Seattle, limited shipping outside of Seattle.

 Start at $1700

-Made with solid maple, no formaldehyde-filled plywood or particleboard.
-GOTS-certified organic upholstery (hemp and/or cotton), natural latex wrapped in organic wool, and the option of a linseed finish or unfinished feet.
+Made with solid maple (no plywood or particleboard), GOTS-certified organic upholstery (hemp and/or cotton), natural latex wrapped in organic wool, and the option of a linseed finish or unfinished feet.
 No flame retardants.

 Made in America they ship to all states and Canada.

-Natural latex with feather and down wrap, solid maple wood, eco-friendly wool, GOTS organic cotton.
-Greenguard certified water-based glue, and Rubio Monocoat wood finish on legs.
+Made with organic latex with a feather and down wrap, solid maple wood, organic wool, GOTS certified organic cotton, Greenguard certified water-based glue, and Rubio Monocoat wood finish on legs.
 No flame retardants are used.